Donna Moss: Character role

-A script of the pilot episode provided by Warner Bros. to an interviewer introduces Donna as "Josh’s assistant... devoted to Josh and hates admitting it."
+A script of the pilot episode provided by Warner Bros. to an interviewer introduces Donna as "Josh's assistant... devoted to Josh and hates admitting it."
 As Josh's assistant, Donna's role in the show consisted primarily of interactions with Josh for the first five seasons, until she quits her job to work for Bob Russell's campaign for President on the show.
 Donna's relationship with Josh was one of the ways the show could explore both sides of an issue on the show; often featuring Donna asking questions to Josh so that he can provide information to both Donna and the audience.
 During her time as Josh's assistant, her flirtatious onscreen chemistry with Josh garnered attention, with The Associated Press describing Donna's role in the show as "Josh's pokerfaced foil" and "mother hen."
 Other characters within the show occasionally speculate on the pair's relationship; When Donna encourages Josh to ask Joey Lucas on a date, Joey guesses that Donna is attempting to cover her own feelings for Josh through misdirection.
 In the Season 7 episode "The Cold," Josh and Donna kiss passionately as she brings him the good news that Congressman Santos has caught up to Vinick and that they are tied in the national tracking polls.
 In "Election Day," Josh and Donna consummate their relationship, sleeping together twice, both times at her initiative.
-Donna gives Josh four weeks to figure out "what they want from each other."
-In the Season 7 episode "Transition," Josh attempts to recruit Sam Seaborn to be his deputy.
+In the Season 7 episode "Transition," Donna spends the night at his apartment and gives Josh four weeks to figure out "what they want from each other."
+Josh attempts to recruit Sam Seaborn to be his deputy.
 Sam agrees on the condition that Josh takes a vacation.
 In one of the last scenes of the episode, Josh is joined by Donna on a plane to his vacation site.
 In the series finale "Tomorrow," Josh and Donna wake up in bed together on the morning of Inauguration Day.